 Good grades definitely help, but many scholarship providers are looking for things besides grades: community activity, writing ability, life goals and dreams, obstacles overcome, sports, and so much more.
 Many scholarships are “topic related,” meaning they have nothing to do with academics at all—they might be asking about politics, archery, world peace, or even irrigation techniques for soybean farming!
 Some scholarships are even specifically for students with low grade point averages, and anyone who has too high of a GPA can’t apply.
 Show your passion and dedication, and don’t let a number stop you from applying and winning that money!

-Remember one of the keys to funding college through scholarships is to not believe all the scholarship myths out there.
+Remember that one of the keys to funding college through scholarships is to not believe all the scholarship myths out there.
 Then you just need to do your research and work hard.
-Now that you know three of the top myths, you’re well on your way to earning thousands of dollars in scholarship money!
+Now that you know you shouldn't listen to these myths, you’re well on your way to earning thousands of dollars in scholarship money!